Something For The Winter

 Researchers have also highlighted additional cognitive benefits of the sport.
-Table tennis has been described by some as ‘high speed chess’, due to the mental aptitude required by the tactical challenges involved.
+It has been described by some as ‘high speed chess’, due to the mental aptitude required by the tactical challenges involved.
 One paper by Kawano, Mimura and Kaneko (1992) described the ability of table tennis to preserve far better mental ability in players in comparison to those who did not play.
 The fine motor control and hand-eye coordination involved when diving for the ball utilises and improves the primary areas responsible for arm and hand movement.
 The prefrontal cortex is further enhanced by the strategy aspect of the game and anticipating the moves of opponents, just as it would be during a chess match.
 This is true for all age groups, with more recent studies suggesting an even wider range of benefits, such as diagnosing autism and Aspergers in children (Bernstein, 2012).

 The benefit has been found to increase in relation to the length of time the individual practices table tennis, suggesting that the sport will continue to offer continuous value in terms of physical and mental health as time goes on.
 As Kawano, Mimura and Kaneko (1992) note, physical exercise of any type will increase blood circulation, and therefore improve the supply of oxygen, nutrients, vitamins, and other required chemicals to the brain.
 Table tennis is one of the more accessible sports, requiring only moderate energy consumption for those who may be lacking in pre-existing experience or those lacking confidence in physical activity.
 The game can increase in intensity as the player’s skill and fitness levels develop.
 It is certainly far more economical than many activities, with a basic starter kit consisting of bats, balls and a portable net available for around £10.
 It is ideal for any age, gender, or ability level.
 Yet it provides an excellent work out for the whole body and mind.

-Considering the many advantages of table tennis, it is an ideal sport for young people at all levels of ability.
+Considering the many advantages of the game, it is an ideal sport for young people at all levels of ability.
 The English Schools Table Tennis Association (ESTTA) was established in 2009 with the aim of promoting table tennis in schools.
 Each year, various national, inter school and intra school competitions are organised which encourage more youngsters to get involved and improve their skills.
 Working with teachers and students, ESTTA are helping to set up more local clubs all over the UK, which allow pupils to try table tennis and compete with others as they progress.
 However, in order to see these benefits in practice it is vital that table tennis is taught as a scheme of work and developed over time and not just seen as a indoor alternative activity, for use when there is poor weather.